zhuyingqin/Agent-Writing/README.md

 # Open Deep Research

-Open Deep Research is a web research assistant that generates comprehensive reports on any topic following a workflow similar to [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research.However, it allows you to customize the models, prompts, report structure, search API, and research depth.
+Open Deep Research is a web research assistant that generates comprehensive reports on any topic following a workflow similar to [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research.
+However, it allows you to customize the models, prompts, report structure, search API, and research depth.
 Specifically, you can customize:

 - provide an outline with a desired report structure
 - set the planner model (e.g., DeepSeek, OpenAI reasoning model, etc)